 Nokia Alcatel-Lucent Merger

-Earlier this year, Nokia announced the $16.6 billion merger with Alcatel-Lucent, and the deal is expected to close in the first half of next year.
+In 2015, Nokia announced the $16.6 billion merger with Alcatel-Lucent, and the deal is expected to close in the first half of next year.
 By Merging with ALU, the Finnish company will be able to expand in the domain of optical transmission and IP routers and switches, which are important components for building a network.
 A comprehensive product line with advanced research capabilities for the development for future technologies such as SDN and cloud computing will give Nokia an edge over Ericsson, which currently only offers wireless networking equipment and services.

 Also, the deal offers certain geographical benefits to Nokia, positioning it strongly in the U.S., China and Europe.
 Alcatel-Lucent has long standing contracts with Verizon and AT&T in the U.S., and it even holds second largest share in the global service provider router market Cisco, and both these factors bode well for Nokia.
 On the financial front, Nokia expects operating synergies of 900 million Euros by 2019 and 200 million Euros in expense reduction by 2017.
-The deal is expected to close in the second half of 2016.

 Internet Of Things Domain Warming Up